Iindenshield/production-tools/README.md

-# "Space Capades" optimization
-### A graduation animated mock-commercial (it's long)
+# Production tools
-Some scripts to optimize the animation pipeline.
+Some scripts to optimize the animation pipeline and automate some Production's tasks.

-**_Disclaimer: These are STUDY NOTES.
-Please, if you have suggestions feel free to comment.
-Anyway, thanks for checking out my repository_**
+> Please, if you have suggestions feel free to comment.
+Thanks for checking out my repository

 ## Structure
 The scripts divide into two main groups: